lfathh/OwO/README.md

 - `gemTier` array contains the gems you want to use
 - You have enough gems in your inventory

-**Q: The tool updates but my config is reset**

-A: Your config should be preserved.
-If lost, regenerate it with `npm start generate config.json` and reconfigure.

 ### Support

 **Q: Where can I get help?**